 - Become a member of the Captain William Jackman Heritage Society by sending us an email: email@example.com

-- Donate directly by clicking the Donate Now button or mail a cheque to "Captain William Jackman Heritage Society" P.O.
+- Donate directly by clicking the Donate Now button or by mail to "Captain William Jackman Heritage Society Inc." P.O.
 Box 5, Renews, Newfoundland, A0A-3N0.